jAnubhav/jAnubhav/README.md

 <hr>

-- Python for Back-end
+- Python for Web Back-end Development
-- JavaScript for Front-end
+- JavaScript for Web Front-end Development.
-- Java for Competitive Programming<br>
+- C and Java for Competitive Programming.
-- Other Languages Known : C, C++, Kotlin and Solidity.<br>
+- Other Languages Known : C++, Kotlin and Solidity.